 Any three of our proposed adjustments, when considered individually, would approximately halve the compensation amount.
 If combined together, they would reduce the compensation from €4.4 billion to just €343 million.

-Problematic BMWi assumptions:
+Problematic BMWi assumptions

-- Applying arbitrary power and CO2 prices.
 The BMWi calculation takes average forward power and CO2 prices from Jan-17 to Dec-19.
 We feel using forward prices from Jan-20 to Dec-20 is fairer, as this more closely corresponds to expected utility hedging strategies for 2021-2023.
 Compensation would be almost halved to €2.6 billion instead of €4.4 billion.

-- Assuming no fixed costs can be saved through early closure.
 A proportion of future fixed costs are avoided when a plant and mine are closed.
 We feel Oeko Institut’s assumption of partial fixed costs savings is fair.
 This would halve compensation to €2.1 billion instead of €4.4 billion.

-- Assuming 4 to 5 years of compensation.
 Oeko Institut proposes that the period of compensation for accelerating shutdowns should be three years.
 We feel this is a fair assumption – and may even be generous as company plans suggest assets were forecast to close earlier.
 Three years would reduce compensation to €2.8 billion instead of €4.4 billion.

 We are not alone in our concerns regarding the compensation calculations.
 In March, the European Commission launched an investigation to assess the validity of the compensation under EU State aid rules.
 The Commission published their findings in a letter on 21 April, expressing genuine doubts about the assumptions the German government has made in determining the payment amounts.